Create a knowledge base - Amazon Bedrock

 You can't change the chunking configuration after you create the data source.

 • Provide the dataDeletionPolicy for your data source.
-You can DELETE all underlying data belonging to the data source from the vector store upon deletion of a knowledge base or data source resource.
-Note that the vector store itself is not deleted, only the underlying data.
+You can DELETE all data from your data source that’s converted into vector embeddings upon deletion of a knowledge base or data source resource.
 This flag is ignored if an AWS account is deleted.
-You can RETAIN all underlying data in your vector store upon deletion of a knowledge base or data source resource.
+You can RETAIN all data from your data source that’s converted into vector embeddings upon deletion of a knowledge base or data source resource.
+Note that the vector store itself is not deleted if you delete a knowledge base or data source resource.

 • (Optional) While converting your data into embeddings, Amazon Bedrock encrypts your data with a key that AWS owns and manages, by default.
 To use your own KMS key, include it in the serverSideEncryptionConfiguration object.
 For more information, see Encryption of knowledge base resources.